sceccotti89/Distributed-File-System/README.md

 **Requirements**:

 - Java8
-- *Vagrant and VirtualBox (optional only for a Pseudo-Distributed Environment)*
+- *Vagrant and VirtualBox (optional, only for a Pseudo-Distributed Environment)*

 ### Distributed Nodes